Multicluster Control Plane

 Install multicluster control plane

-You can use clusteradm init to deploy the multicluster control plane in your kubernetes environment.
+You can use clusteradm init to deploy the multicluster control plane in your Kubernetes environment.

 1. Set the environment variable KUBECONFIG to your cluster kubeconfig path.
 For instance, create a new KinD cluster and deploy multicluster control plane in it.